nicbeu/Mixbus-TouchOSC-Layout/README.md

 My goal is to create a simple mixer interface and recording control that makes full use of Mixbus' and TouchOSC' possibilities.
 I want it to have as much overview and control functions as possible on one panel.
 On the other side controls like buttons, wheels and faders should not be too small.
 They should be easy and safe to hit.

-The [Mixbus Remote Layout](mixbus7remote-0.1.1.touchosc) consists of five panels mainly to control the mixer functionality of Harrison's Mixbus.
+The [Mixbus Remote Layout](mixbus10remote-0.1.touchosc) consists of five panels mainly to control the mixer functionality of Harrison Mixbus.
 Transport panel, mixer overview, selected channel view, sends on fader pane and a master and monitor pane.

 ## Requirements
 - TouchOSC (MK-1): To install and use this layout you need to get the app [TouchOSC MK1](https://hexler.net/touchosc-mk1) for iOS or Android, if you do not have it yet.
 We can consider ourselves lucky that they continue the old version.

-- Mixbus 7: Second you need [Mixbus 6 or 7](https://harrisonconsoles.com/product/mixbus).
+- Mixbus 10: Second you need [Mixbus 10](https://store.harrisonaudio.com/all-products/mixbus-10).
 It's available for Linux, Mac and Windows, too.
+(Initially made the layout for Mixbus 6/7.
+OSC support in Mixbus 8 and 9 was very buggy and hardly usable.
+Mixbus 10 now supports almost all commands required by the layout.)

 ## How to get it run
 - In Mixbus' Edit Menu -> Preferences -> Control Surfaces activate Open Sound Control (OSC)